 RAPs by Location

 Students may have a particular area of campus they prefer to live in.
 RAPs are located in all first-year residence halls in five areas of campus.
-You can review this RAPs by Location document for Fall 2020 to see where each program will be located.
+You can review this RAPs by Location document for Fall 2020.

 List of courses for Gen Ed RAPs for Fall 2020